When you think of owning real estate, you probably think of owning it with complete undivided interest.

 This typically isn’t a selling point for buyers.

-If you’re not sure exactly what you can do the best thing to do is consult a real estate attorney, especially one who has handled undivided interests previously.
+The best thing you can do is consult a real estate attorney, especially one who has handled undivided interests previously.

 They can check the fine print and let you know under what circumstances you can sell your property.